Projects and Initiatives

 These projects are still being designed, coded, and built, so please swing on by an Roger's Community Garden, Computer Science for Agriculture, or a specific team meeting to get your hands dirty!

 Our first major expansion outside of pure gardening, the composting bins makes our carbon economy circular.
 Rather than have food waste produced by RCG community members end up in a dump, we compost it on site for use as a fertilizer on gardening beds.

 Edible mushrooms are an excellent source of healthy and sustainable protein and can be grown from a variety of agricultural waste products.
 RCG grows high-quality oyster mushrooms from waste coffee grounds collected from the campus and donates a portion to the Triton Food Pantry.
 Visit the project page for more information!

 One of our first student projects, this small, 500 gallon aquaponic system was finished in 2015 by Lucas (a former UCSD student), who wanted to prove the viability of an aquaponics system on campus.
-Due to the nature of where Roger's Urban Farmlab is, surrounded by large Eucalyptus trees and close to the ocean, the previous team decided to build this as a test bed to make sure that the fish wouldn't die.
+Due to the nature of where RCG is, surrounded by large Eucalyptus trees and close to the ocean, the previous team decided to build this as a test bed to make sure that the fish wouldn't die.

 These projects are no long being hosted at Roger's Community Garden either because it is no longer allowed within the garden space or because there was not enough student interest.